Bloodspawns/plugin-releases-1/README.md

 + 12/23/2020 Added Eldritch and Volatile staves to Wheelchair
 + 12/23/2020 Added more font options to the 'Font Type' config
 > Note: The overlays were centered around the RS Font Types, this means if you use a non RS Font things could be uncentered
+Maiden: [
++ 1/16/2020 Added Maiden Counters (Attack Counter & Attack Tick Counter)
++ 1/16/2020 Added Maiden Phase Markers
++ 1/16/2020 Added 'Matomenos Spawn Indicators' (Shows you whether or not the spawns are scuffed)
++ 1/16/2020 Added 'Debug Matomenos Leaks'
++ 1/16/2020 Added 'Blood Spawn MES' (Prevents you from casting Ice Barrage/Ice Blitz on Blood Spawns)
++ 1/16/2020 Added 'Blood Spawn' (Tracks the real position and trailing position of each Blood Spawn)
++ 1/16/2020 Added '(Standing in Blood) Flash Screen' (Flashes the game canvas whilst standing in blood)
++ 1/16/2020 Fixed Maiden's HP going above her Base HP and below zero
++ 1/16/2020 Fixed Maiden's 'Heals' chat message being sent if leaving spectator mode or leaving mid fight
++ 1/16/2020 Fixed Matomenos 'HP on Menu Options' not displaying whilst casting spells
++ 1/16/2020 Fixed 'Matomenos Freeze Timers' not showing on every frozen nylocas
++ 1/16/2020 Added [Bind, Snare, Entangle] to 'Matomenos Freeze Timeers'
++ 1/16/2020 Updated the 'Matomenos Distance' config (Can now toggle between always seeing it or while they're moving)
++ 1/16/2020 Updated 'Matomenos Distance' (Should be more precise by one tile)
++ 1/16/2020 Changed 'Blood Splats' (Now displays both the projectile destination and the graphic object lifespan)
++ 1/16/2020 Changed 'Max Hit' to 'Max Hit (ToolTip)'
+> Now displays as a tooltip when hovering over Maiden's clickbox showing all of her max hits
++ 1/16/2020 Updated Threshold 'Overlay/Panel' & 'Max Hit Tooltip' overlay to not run in the background if disabled/off
++ 1/16/2020 Updated all of the Matomenos overlays, they should now be combined into one to prevent mash-up ]
++ 1/16/2020 Added 'Remove FRC Flag' in the Funsies section
 ```

 </details>